 Monster Hunter Wilds allows online multiplayer up to 4 players.
 If you want to change the number of players in multiplayer, you can adjust the settings by speaking to Alma.

-Up to 100 players can join the 'Lobby,' where players gather for multiplayer.
+Up to 100 players can join one Lobby' to gather for multiplayer.
 You can chat with others in the same lobby and invite them to participate in quests.

 Up to 16 Players Displayed in the Lobby